 - 5.1.
 Effective governance and financial management are focused on ensuring that the authority can operate sustainably in the long term.
 The medium-term financial plan translates the financial strategy into the near future and the budget into the current. - 5.2.
-The Council operates within an annual cash limit set by the approval of a balanced budget - a budget in which revenues are equal to expenditures including any balances brought forward from previous years. - 5.3.
-The budget is the responsibility of the Head of Corporate

-Services Director of Corporate Services but should be owned and articulated by the Leadership TeamSenior Leadership Team. - 5.4.
+The Council operates within an annual cash limit set by the approval of a balanced budget a budget in which revenues are equal to expenditures including any balances brought forward from previous years. - 5.3.
+The budget is the responsibility of the Head of Corporate Services but should be owned and articulated by the Leadership Team. - 5.4.
 The budget is set annually, in advance, to control expenditure and establish priorities.
-The Head of Corporate Services Director of Corporate Services shall assess its robustness alongside the appropriate level of reserves. - 5.5.
+The Head of Corporate Services shall assess its robustness alongside the appropriate level of reserves. - 5.5.
 The budget shall be developed alongside the Medium-Term Financial Strategy (MTFS) which considers all known factors affecting the Councils financial position and financial sustainability over a longer term (3 years)